harshit1joshi/Tinkering-open-project/README.md

 # Leetcode CPH Project

-## Overview
+## Outline

-This VS Code extension allows users to fetch test cases for LeetCode problems directly from their VS Code environment.
-It also provides a feature to run the test cases against your code and get feedback.
-The extension automates the process of extracting input and output test cases from LeetCode problem pages and provides an easy-to-use interface for fetching and running test cases.
+This VS Code extension enables users to retrieve test cases for LeetCode problems directly within their editor, run those test cases on their code, and receive feedback.
+It streamlines the process of gathering input and output test cases from LeetCode problem pages while offering a user-friendly interface for managing and executing them.

 ## Features